Quinn Gray - He does have some limited starting experience but he's a No. 3 quarterback.

 Aaron Moorehead - He offers a team value as a No. 4 receiver.

-David Kircus - He had a good workout for the Tennessee Titans earlier this week.
+David Kircus - He had a good workout for the Tennessee Titans recently.

 Ryan Krause - He fits in as a third tight end.